Presentation of Mary: In art

 Western depictions of the subject usually focus on the lone figure of the child Mary climbing the steep steps of the Temple.
 Having left her parents at the bottom, she is to be received by the High Priest and other Temple officials waiting at the top of the steps.
+Orthodox images of the event may include a procession of virgins headed by Mary.

 The Presentation is one of the usual scenes in larger cycles of the Life of the Virgin, although it is not usually one of the scenes shown in a Book of Hours.
 One of the most important illustrations of this event is Pietro Testa's famous painting.